How to become an anaesthetist

 - up to 8 years of specialist training

-You may be able to join a 6-year degree course in medicine if you do not have A levels or equivalent qualifications in science.
+You may be able to join a 6-year degree course in medicine if you have no A levels or equivalent qualifications in science.
 This includes a one-year pre-medical foundation year.

 If you already have an upper second class of first class science degree, you could take a 4-year graduate entry route into medicine.
 Some universities will also accept non-science graduates.

 There's a lot of competition to get a place on a degree in medicine.
 Most universities will expect you to have done some relevant paid or voluntary work experience.